Collaborations

 2015

-Costume pour Klô Pelgag.
+Costume for Klô Pelgag.

 Parures en voile de ramie dévoré grâce à des techniques de sérigraphie artisanale.
 Fidèle à l’univers mystérieux, ludique, et souvent surréaliste de Klô Plegag, cette immense collerette contient des motifs cachés de fraises, de bananes, de beignes et de crème glacée.